Geannina Dinarte Romero: Career

 After graduating from the University of Costa Rica in 2006, Dinarte began her career working as a legislative advisor for the Citizens' Action Party (PAC) fraction and, in 2010, she began working as director of Undergraduate Thesis at the International University of the Americas.

 Dinarte assumed her first ministerial position on May 8, 2014, when the then newly elected president of the Republic, Luis Guillermo Solís Rivera, appointed her as vice minister of SMEs and Entrepreneurship of the Ministry of Economy, Industry and Commerce.
 Successively, on 14 February 2017, and following the resignation of minister Welmer Ramos González, she was appointed by the president as minister of this entity.

 In 2019, she became director of advisers for the legislative fraction of the Citizen Action Party, a position she held until the beginning of 2020.

 On October 3, 2019, president Carlos Alvarado Quesada, appointed her as minister of Labor and Social Security in replacement of the previous minister.
-Her work as minister of this entity was influenced by the COVID-19 pandemic, which affected the country since March 2020 and required special attention of the minister and the ministry.
+Her work as a minister of this entity was influenced by the COVID-19 pandemic, which affected the country since March 2020 and required special attention of the minister and the ministry.
 Among some of the policies carried out by the minister and the ministry, is the so-called "Plan Proteger", a temporary economic aid program for those people in a situation of labor vulnerability caused by the effects of the pandemic.

 On December 21, 2020, she was appointed by president Carlos Alvarado Quesada as minister of the Presidency after the resignation of the previous Minister, Marcelo Prieto Jiménez.
 Dinarte is the third woman to hold this position, only behind Rina Conteras López (2002-2004) and Lineth Saborío Chaverri (2004-2006), as well as being the youngest person and the first person of Guanacaste to do so.